Principal Real Estate Income Fund (NYSE:PGZ) Plans Monthly Dividend of $0.09

-Principal Real Estate Income Fund (NYSE:PGZ) announced a monthly dividend on Tuesday, July 6th, Wall Street Journal reports.
-Stockholders of record on Thursday, September 16th will be given a dividend of 0.085 per share on Thursday, September 30th.
-This represents a $1.02 annualized dividend and a dividend yield of 6.70%.
-The ex-dividend date of this dividend is Wednesday, September 15th.
+Principal Real Estate Income Fund (NYSE:PGZ) declared a monthly dividend on Wednesday, July 7th, Wall Street Journal reports.
+Shareholders of record on Friday, October 15th will be given a dividend of 0.085 per share on Friday, October 29th.
+This represents a $1.02 dividend on an annualized basis and a yield of 6.67%.
+The ex-dividend date is Thursday, October 14th.

 Receive News & Ratings for Principal Real Estate Income Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Principal Real Estate Income Fund and related companies with MarketBeat.com's FREE daily email newsletter.